sharaths27/TUX-Notes/Introduction.md

 /proc/uptime Info about devices, modules, buses, etc.

 /run **(Early boot runtime info)**
-PID files, systemd info, etc. Exists only in RAM, not stored on disk
+PID files, systemd info, etc. Exists only in RAM, not stored on disk (Traditional:init, Modern: systemd)

 /boot **(System boot files)**
 Contains  static  files  for  the  boot  loader.
 This directory holds only the files which are needed during the boot process